gregridgeway/COS-police-use-of-force/README.md

 ## Appendix F: Placebo test of outlier detection

-- [`mcmcSPDpermute.R`](mcmcSPDpermute.R) R script for Appendix F, placebo test that runs the conditional ordinal stereotype model on permuted versions of the Seattle data.
+- [`code/mcmcSPDpermute.R`](code/mcmcSPDpermute.R) R script for Appendix F, placebo test that runs the conditional ordinal stereotype model on permuted versions of the Seattle data.
 Running this script requires several days to complete, about 8 days on a 40-core machine I used and about 15 days on a 16-core machine.

-- [`postMCMCanalysisSPDpermute.R`](postMCMCanalysisSPDpermute.R) R script for processing the results of the MCMC draws produced from [`mcmcSPDpermute.R`](mcmcSPDpermute.R)
+- [`code/postMCMCanalysisSPDpermute.R`](code/postMCMCanalysisSPDpermute.R) R script for processing the results of the MCMC draws produced from [`code/mcmcSPDpermute.R`](code/mcmcSPDpermute.R)

 # Code for verifying calculations